P. T. Chacko: In Travancore

 P. T. Chacko was chosen as President, Kottayam D. C. C. in 1945.
 He served as a member of Travancore Legislative Assembly from 1948 to 1949.
 After the integration of the states of Travancore and Cochin, he served as a member of the Travancore-Cochin Legislative Assembly from 1949 to 1952.
-Chacko was also the first Member of Parliament (1952–53) from Meenachil Constituency.
+Chacko was the first Member of Parliament (1952–53) from Meenachil Constituency.

 In 1949, Chacko was elected to the Constituent Assembly of India.

 He was the Chief Whip, Indian National Congress, the Travancore Legislative Assembly in 1948, and also acted as Secretary, Congress Legislature Party, Travancore Legislative Assembly.

 In Kerala politics

-P. T. Chacko was elected to the first Kerala Legislative Assembly from Vazhoor Constituency in 1957 and became the first Leader of Opposition of the newly formed state of Kerala.
-He later played a significant role in the Liberation Struggle against the Communist government in Kerala.
+P. T. Chacko was elected to the first Kerala Legislative Assembly from Vazhoor in 1957 and became the first Leader of Opposition of the newly formed state of Kerala.
+He later played a significant role in the liberation struggle against the Communist government in Kerala.

 He represented Meenachil Constituency in the second Kerala Legislative Assembly and handled the portfolio of Home Affairs, Revenue and Law in the coalition ministry headed by Praja Socialist Party leader Pattom Thanu Pillai from 22 February 1960 to 26 September 1962.
 In the subsequent cabinet headed by Congress leader R. Sankar, he handled the same portfolios from 26 September 1962 to 20 February 1964.
 He resigned from the post of Home and Revenue Minister on 20 February 1964.
 He was defeated in the contest for KPCC presidency in June 1964.